AdornChoga/Math_Magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> In this project I setup React toolchains and linters configuration.
+> In this project I:
+ - setup React toolchains and linters configuration.
+ - created the structure and styling of a calculator.

 ## Built With